-Newly expanded, this mountain and surrounding area offer plenty of family adventure, but come prepared.
+Newly expanded, this mountain & surrounding area offer plenty of family adventure, but come prepared.

 With 4,318 skiable acres, Mt.
 Bachelor in Central Oregon has become, seemingly overnight, the fifth largest ski resort in the USA.
 With the recent opening of the Cloudchaser lift on the east side of the mountain (a volcano, really), the ski resort has added a whopping 635 acres.
 On that side of the mountain, you get greater protection from winter storms, as approaching clouds from the west tend to dissipate at Cloudchaser.

 KidTripster Tip: Even if you plan on skiing the east side, plan for extreme weather.
 Storms on Bachelor can be brutal - ice-pelting-your-face brutal!
 I’ve learned the hard way to never ski Bachelor without having a face mask in my pocket, just in case.

 Our family has skied many big resorts in Oregon, Washington, Idaho, and Utah.
 What makes Mt.
 Bachelor different?
 It’s not overbuilt.
 But that also means this isn’t a ski-up-to-your-hotel-room kind of place by any stretch.
 Skiers don’t come here for the off-the-lift amenities or après ski scene.
 Families are here to ski and snowboard the unbelievable, wide open spaces.
 With the nearest lodging at Mt.
 Bachelor Village Resort or Tetherow about 15 miles away, Bachelor is a true skier’s mountain.